-I’m an endurance runner, project manager at LEGO and a Stocksbridge Park Steels supporter, where I am the programme editor for the club, based out of Stocksbridge, UK.
+I’m an endurance runner, coffee lover and a supporter of Stocksbridge Park Steels football club, where I am the programme editor and website administrator for the club.
+I’m based out of Stocksbridge, UK, just north of the Sheffield.
 In running I race over various distances ranging from 800m up to marathons.
 I’m a multiple race winner, having won my first race in November 2015.
 I am also a multiple masters gold medallist, having become a masters athlete in 2017 I’ve gone on to win on the track, road and cross country.

 In February 2020 I was diagnosed with Prostrate Cancer and now facing the challenges that lay ahead of me, followed this up with a heart attack in August 2020.
 Still here and still fighting.

 If you are visiting this page then you are wanting to know a little bit more about me.
 My name is Richard John Hayes, most people call me Rich.
 In the running community for the majority of my career (up till early 2020) I have been known as the Mohican Runner, funnily enough because of my unique hair style.
 You would class me as an endurance runner, I race anything from 800m on the track up to marathons.
 I’d like to step up to ultras at some point, currently my preferred race distance is 10k’s.
 I prefer road running, having tried other disciplines (Fell, Trail, XC) I’ve found I’m the happiest on the road.

 Away from running I currently work for the LEGO Group as a project manager.
 Over the years I’ve worked in various roles with the company and people class it as a dream job, You won’t get any complaints from me!
 Over the years worked in various roles including my first job as a Submariner in the Royal Navy.
 I currently reside in Stocksbridge, Sheffield with my long suffering wife Sarah and daughter Molly.
 We are a very close family and we do everything together and they are my biggest supporters with regards to my running career.